This recipe has it all! Eggs, milk, potatoes, sausages, mushrooms and peppers come together into a hearty (and gluten-free) family dinner!

 As I’ve said before, the cook in our home was my mother, and it was up to her to have the dinner ready for our family of four (I’m not counting our numerous pets because they followed their own diet 🙂 ).
 But that was not the only thing my mom was responsible for.
 If I start counting all the things she had to do daily, this will be a very long post, so let’s just say that she had to do a lot.
 Inevitably, there were times when she was absent from home the whole day, and no cooking activity had been recorded in the kitchen until dinner time.
 Any other person would be at least troubled, but not my mom!
 She always had an ace up her sleeve!

 And by ace, I mean an easy recipe with simple ingredients which can help you get dinner on the table without much thought.
-Much like a quick omelet, or a spaghetti recipe with simple tomato and bacon sauce, or a Mediterranean vegetable orzotto with marinated cheese cubes.
+Such as this quick Spanish potato omelette (tortilla de patatas espanola), or a spaghetti recipe with simple tomato and bacon sauce, or this delicious Mediterranean vegetable orzo pasta (orzotto).

 My mother’s omelet is something between an omelet and a frittata.
 And that’s because, until today, she makes it into a large frying pan, from start to finish, and she always uses potatoes!
 In fact, I don’t remember a single time in my childhood eating an omelet without potatoes in it!
 First, my mom heats a big frying pan with olive oil and fills it with potatoes (cut in sticks) and cooks them until they’re done.
 After that, she drains most of the oil and adds some beaten eggs, ham and peppers into the pan.
 When eggs are cooked from one side, she covers the pan with a large plate and with one rapid motion flips it over, and slides the omelet back into the pan, with the uncooked side facing down.
 That’s the Cretan way of cooking an omelet!
 I have simplified this procedure by baking the omelet/frittata into the oven, something that’s a little more time-consuming but easier and with less use of olive oil.
 Plus, you avoid the stressful flipping of the pan and the potential landing of the sizzling frittata on the floor, or even worse, on your body!